 Try these 10 strategies to curtail your holiday overeating:

 1) Have a plan.
 Which foods are you truly longing for this year?
 This includes munchibles, main entrees and desserts.
 Make sure those will be the ones on your plate.
 Which foods can you take a pass on?
 Remind yourself that there is no shortage of food to eat.
-And if your mind kicks up “But this is homemade and I won’t be able to get it again until next year, and Granny, who makes it may not be around then…” take a SERVING SIZE of it home with you.
+And if your mind kicks up “Yes, but this is homemade and I won’t be able to get it again until next year, and Granny, who makes it may not be around then…” take a SERVING SIZE of it home with you.
 Problem solved.

 2) Stay conscious and mindful.
 Once you arrive, remind yourself of your plan.
 If you didn’t plan to munch endlessly, don’t!
 Keep reminding yourself of what your food plan is throughout the afternoon or evening.
 Yes, this means having lots of inner conversations.
 Try to stay connected to yourself and your goals in this way.
 Remember how good it feels when you stick to your goals.

 3) Don’t arrive ravenous.
 It’s always best when heading out to places where there will be an abundance of delectable foods to make sure that you are not super hungry.
 Your willingness to stick to your plan goes right out the window when your blood sugar plummets.
 Even just a piece of fruit or a handful of nuts before will tide you over nicely.